Gering downs Scottsbluff 13-4, wins sub-districts

 As one of the seniors on the team, it means a lot to get a chance to play for a state tournament berth.

-Another senior, Brylee Dean, who has been a four-year starter for the Bulldogs, said them winning sub-districts is huge.
+Another senior, Brylee Dean, who has been a four-year starter for the Bulldogs, said the team winning sub-districts is huge.

 “This is just awesome for us.
 We have come a long way with this season so up and down and it has been back and forth,” Dean said.
 “We have come a long ways from the team from last year, so this (winning sub-districts is just awesome).”